Skip to main content

 English Essential Skills courses usually take 3 to 6 months to complete.

-• English for speakers of other languages (ESOL), providing skills to help you with life in England, including reading, writing, speaking and listening
+An ESOL course can provide you with skills to help you with life in England, including reading, writing, speaking and listening.

 Numeracy Essential Skills courses usually take 3 to 6 months to complete.